aaizuss/go-ttt/README.md

 2. All Go code resides in a single directory called a [workspace](https://golang.org/doc/code.html#Workspaces).
 Go expects your workspace to be `$HOME/go`.
 Create this directory.
 If you want your go workspace to be located in a different directory, you'll have to [set a `GOPATH` environment variable](https://github.com/golang/go/wiki/SettingGOPATH).

 ### Download the Package
-Get my tictactoe code with this command
+Since the repository is private, you'll need to change your `.gitconfig` to force it to use SSH:

+`git config --global url."git@github.com:".insteadOf "https://github.com/"`

+Then
-`$ go get github.com/aaizuss/tictactoe`
+`$ go get github.com/aaizuss/go-ttt`

-It downloads files from this repo to your local directory, `$GOPATH/src/github.com/aaizuss/tictactoe`
+It downloads files from this repo to your local directory, `$GOPATH/src/github.com/aaizuss/go-ttt`

 ### Play the Game
 ```